 The following § 2.2.2.1 to 2.2.2.6 describe the direct dissemination functions of GSO MetSat systems operated in the framework of the Global Observing System of the World Weather Watch.

-2.2.2.1 High Resolution Image (HRI) dissemination

-The HRI dissemination service operates on the first generation Meteosat spacecraft (Meteosat-6 and Meteosar-7).
-The digital signal is broadcast at a data rate of 166.7 kbit/s using PCM/PM/SPL modulation.
-The HRI format is specific to Meteosat, and the coverage zone is identical to the Meteosat telecommunications area (i.e. GSO positioned at 57.5 East and 67.5 East).
-Data transmissions contain high-resolution images including calibration and navigation information.
-Primary users are national meteorological centres, universities, private forecasters, and television broadcasters.

-HRI data dissemination to the users is performed in the frequency sub-band 1 690-1 698 MHz with centre frequencies at 1 694.5 MHz and 1 691 MHz.
-The bandwidth is 660 kHz; the figure of merit of reception stations is 10.5 dB/K; typical antenna diameters are 3 m; and minimum antenna elevation is 3.

-2.2.2.2 Stretched Visible Infrared Spin Scan Radiometer (S-VISSR)
+2.2.2.1 Stretched Visible Infrared Spin Scan Radiometer (S-VISSR)

-The S-VISSR service is operated by the satellites FY-2C, -2D and -2E of the Chinese GSO MetSat system Feng-Yun-2.
+The S-VISSR service is operated by the Chinese GSO MetSat system Feng-Yun-2 (FY-2) series of satellites.

-Data observed by the VISSR sensors are transmitted to the main operations ground stations of this MetSat system.
+Data observed by the VISSR sensors are transmitted to the main operations ground stations of this Chinese GSO MetSat system.
 On the ground, data are pre-processed in near real-time and retransmitted via the same satellite at a lower (stretched) data rate.
 These data are received by S-VISSR earth stations also called medium-scale data utilization stations (MDUSs).
 More than one hundred receiving stations of this type are known to be in operation.
 The main users are meteorological services and universities.

-S-VISSR transmissions are performed in the sub-band 1 683-1 690 MHz.
-Typical bandwidth for the S-VISSR transmissions is around 6 MHz.
-The figure of merit of reception stations is 10.5 dB/K, and the minimum elevation angle of antennas is 5
+S-VISSR transmissions are performed in the sub-band 1 683-1 690 MHz with a center frequency at 1 687.5 MHz.
+The data rate of the transmission is 660 kbps within a bandwidth of 2 MHz.
+The figure of merit of reception stations is 12 dB/K with antenna sizes of around 3m, and the minimum elevation angle of antennas is 5

-2.2.2.3 Geostationary Operational Environmental Satellites (GOES) Variable (GVAR)
+2.2.2.2 Geostationary Operational Environmental Satellites (GOES) Variable (GVAR)